 This is a really important point to understand: Medigap plans sold today do not include prescription drug coverage.
 These plans are designed to supplement Original Medicare (Parts A and B), which primarily covers hospital and medical services.
 To get help with the cost of your medications, you will need to enroll in a separate Medicare Part D plan.
 Most people on Medigap have a Part D plan alongside it to ensure they have complete health coverage for both medical care and prescriptions.

 One of the most common questions we hear is, “How much is this going to cost?”
 It’s a fair question, and the answer depends on a few key things.
-Unlike a gallon of milk that costs the same for everyone at the store, Medigap premiums are personalized.
 Understanding what goes into that final number helps you see the full picture and find a plan that fits your budget without any surprises.
-Let’s walk through the main elements that shape the price of your Medigap plan in Florida.

 How Your Premiums Are Calculated

 In Florida, Medigap plans use what’s called an “issue-age” rating.
 This is great news for you because it means the premium you pay is based on your age when you first buy the policy.
 Your rate won’t go up just because you have a birthday.
 So, a 65-year-old and a 75-year-old buying the same plan at the same time will have different starting premiums.
-The key is that your personal premium isn’t set to increase automatically each year simply because you’re getting older.
-This method provides a more stable and predictable cost over the long term, which is a huge plus for budgeting in retirement.
+The key is that your personal premium isn’t set to increase automatically each year as you age.
+This predictability is a big reason why many Floridians feel comfortable choosing a Medigap plan early on.

-This is a big one: two different companies can offer the exact same Medigap plan, but with very different price tags.
-Because Medigap plans are standardized by the government, a Plan G from one company has the same basic benefits as a Plan G from another.
-However, each insurance company sets its own prices.
-This is why it’s so important to compare your options.
-Beyond cost, some companies might offer extra perks, like gym memberships or health and wellness discounts, which could add value to your plan.
+Some companies might also offer extra perks, like gym memberships or health and wellness discounts, which could add value to your plan.
 The cost for the same plan can be surprisingly different, so doing a little homework pays off.

 How to Keep Your Costs Down